ra2302/ra2302.github.io/_posts/2025-07-15-Five- Cybersecurity-Journey.md

 - Malware development
 - Reverse Engineering & Malware Analysis
 - Azure Security
+- What I'll develop and analyse, I will execute it in my Azure Lab and work through the forensics and Incident response of it.

 Other than that, I do wish to indulge in Threat Intelligence side of things.
 I will try to delve into that wherever possible.